dataforgoodfr/13_democratiser_sobriete/policy_analysis/agentic_data_policies_extraction/README_MULTI_AGENT.md

 # Multi-Agent Data Extraction System

+> [!Warning]
+> AI-generated doc.
+Its content is probably correct but some slop-cleaning would be appreciated.

 This document describes the enhanced multi-agent system for extracting structured data from scientific paper conclusions.

 ## Overview